vladislavs256/SmallTicketSystem/README.md

 - [ ] Add functional tests
 - [ ] Use vue js instead jquery
 - [x] Edit layouts

-See the [open issues](https://github.com/vladislavs256/SmallTicketSystem/issues) for a full list of proposed features (and known issues).

 <!-- CONTACT -->